-Our overseers provide care and fund practical issues for individual members and we send them on training courses at Woodbrooke Quaker Study Centre as needed.
+Our overseers provide care and fund practical issues for individual members.
 We use our bursary or overseers' funds to assist those in need or for education and have provided financial help for psychiatric therapy to a family.

-Our Safeguarding Co-ordinator has acted as a channel of communication with Thirty-one:eight, the Churches Child Protection Advisory Service (CCPAS); she attended a CCPAS training session on the new Disclosure and Barring Service; and she reviewed and updated our Safeguarding Policy annually.
-From January 2020, the post was transferred to another member who will attend appropriate training sessions and liaise with the East Kent Safeguarding officer as assistant.
+Our Safeguarding Co-ordinator has acted as a channel of communication with Thirty-one:eight, the Churches Child Protection Advisory Service (CCPAS); he attended a 31:8 Co-ordinator's course on line and liaises with the East Kent Safeguarding officer as assistant.